aeternity/protocol/contracts/sophia.md

 ### Return

-When returning from a contract call (using the `RETURN` instruction) the contract should leave the type (as a type representation) of the return value, followed by the return value on top of the stack (***subject to change: function types to be stored in contract metadata***).
+When returning from a contract call (using the `RETURN` instruction) the type information from the meta data is used to encode the return value.
 The VM reads the return value from the heap and returns it to the caller, and reads the updated contract state using the state pointer at address 0.
 A contract can write 0 to the state pointer to indicate that the state did not change.

 ### Storing the contract state